amaurylekens/SDC_Segnet/README.md

 ![segnet](https://github.com/amaurylekens/SDC_Segnet/blob/master/images/segnet.png)

-The network input is an rgb image and the output is an image where each pixel is assigned to a class.
+The algorithm used is an encoder-decoder neuron network.
+The input of the network is an rgb image and the output is an image where each pixel is assigned to a class.

 ### Labelization